mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     Show a list of built-in and external commands.

   * `config`:
-    Show Homebrew and system configuration useful for debugging.
+    Show Tigerbrew and system configuration useful for debugging.
 If you file a bug report, you will likely be asked for this information if you do not provide it.

   * `create <URL> [--autotools|--cmake] [--no-fetch] [--set-name <name>] [--set-version <version>]`:
     Generate a formula for the downloadable file at <URL> and open it in the editor.
-    Homebrew will attempt to automatically derive the formula name and version, but if it fails, you'll have to make your own template.
+    Tigerbrew will attempt to automatically derive the formula name and version, but if it fails, you'll have to make your own template.
 The wget formula serves as a simple example.
 For a complete cheat-sheet, have a look at